facebookresearch/habitat-lab/README.md

 ## Documentation

-Habitat Lab documentation is available [here](https://aihabitat.org/docs/habitat-lab/index.html).
+Habitat-Lab documentation is available [here](https://aihabitat.org/docs/habitat-lab/index.html).

 For example, see [this page](https://aihabitat.org/docs/habitat-lab/quickstart.html) for a quickstart example.